MylesR95/homelab-docs/progressNotes.md

 <img width="412" height="575" alt="image" src="https://github.com/user-attachments/assets/e53a2148-fae2-41d5-9f69-2e295cabea1c" />
 </div>

-### Why a static IP?
+### Myles, why a static IP?

-Assigned a static IP address (192.168.10.10) instead of DHCP.
+I assigned a static IP address (192.168.10.10) instead of DHCP.
 Domain Controllers require a static IP for two reasons:

 1. Client computers store the DC's IP address in their DNS cache and network configuration.
 A changing IP would break name resolution and domain trust.

 2. The DC runs the DNS Server role, which must be bound to a fixed address.
 DHCP lease expiration or renewal would cause DNS failures across the entire domain.

-If the IP ever changed, client computers would not be able to locate the DC to authenticate and log in.
+Remember, If the IP ever changed, client computers would not be able to locate the DC to authenticate and log in.

 - `192.168.X.X` is a private IP range and safe for internal network use
 - `.10` is a common subnet for small businesses